dipucwc/5G-RF-Architecture-Specification-Verification/5-whys-analysis.md

 ## Why this matters

-A 5-Why that stops at "Why 3" would have produced a fix like "improve calibration" — treating a symptom.
+A 5-Why that stops at "Why 3" would have produced a fix like "improve calibration"– treating a symptom.
 Following the chain to Why 5 reveals the fix belongs in the **specification process**: define the limits, budget the impairments, and make the requirement-to-test traceability mandatory.
 That is what the [corrective actions](../04-corrective-actions/) address.